 Shelley Parry, KSLP Coordinator

-As the Coordinator of KSLP, I am responsible for the logistics, communications and act as the primary point of contact for our staff and volunteers in Sierra Leone.
+As the coordinator of the partnership, I am responsible for the logistics, communications and act as the primary point of contact for our staff and volunteers in Sierra Leone.
 New to the team in August 2017, I’m looking forward to getting to know our partners and the work that they do and am hugely motivated by the pride and enthusiasm which exudes from the entire team.

 I’m the Partnerships Manager for the King’s Centre for Global Health.
 Alongside supporting the other Partnerships in the Centre, I provide oversight and advice on the programme and operations in Freetown.
 Mostly this means keeping track of the finances, managing relations with UK partners, and keeping our overall grants structure aligned, but I pick up a lot of other things going on as well.